-If you want to spend your golden years happy, you should know these retirement statistics that will amaze you.
-These will keep you from regretting retirement and running out of money to take care of yourself.
+If you want to spend your golden years happy, you should take note of these retirement statistics.
+They may just amaze you!
+And keep you from running out of money to take care of yourself.

 A recent survey from a trusted website found over half of Americans that are saving, have less than $10,000 tucked away.
 Actual numbers are probably more like one in three Americans have nothing saved (see #2).
 The National Institute on Retirement Security estimates the nation’s retirement savings gap is between $6.8 and $14 trillion.
 The Average retired American lives for 20 years so if you spend $5,000 per month you must have $1,200,000 to do that.
 Exactly how much you need to save for retirement is an ongoing debate, but one thing is clear: You’ll need more than nothing.

 Around 12% of retirees 66 and up say they’re still working on a part-time or seasonal basis.
 Some do so as a means of staying active, but for others, it’s a matter of dollars and cents.
-They suffer from the habit of not saving at early ages and they still have to work for lifelong, or maybe lifetime.
+They suffer from the habit of not saving at early ages and they still have to work well into their retirement years, or maybe a lifetime.

-According to recent Congressional testimony, 45 percent of Americans saved nothing—zero, zip, nada—toward retirement.
+According to this article, 21 percent of Americans saved nothing—zero, zip, nada—toward retirement.
 The average retirement account typically carries a balance of $3000.
-That means they saved less than one-year of income for their retirement.
+That means they saved less than one year of income for their retirement.
 If you want to be different from others, start saving—NOW.

 A recent survey states that the average American retires at the age of 63.
 So you need to save $2,500 a month for 40 years or $30,000 per year for 40 years.
 That allows you to accumulate a sufficient account balance for about 20 years of your retirement.
 Doing this will give you roughly $5,000 of spending money per month for 20 years.